denza/profitbricks-sdk-java/README.md

 ## Installation

-The official ProfitBricks Java library is available from the ProfitBricks GitHub account found [here](https://github.com/profitbricks/profitbricks-sdk-Java).
+The official ProfitBricks Java library is available from the [ProfitBricks GitHub account](https://github.com/profitbricks/profitbricks-sdk-java).
 You can download the latest stable version by cloning the repository and then adding the project to your solution.

 After the SDK is downloaded: